This Norweigian Soccer Superstar Is Sitting Out The Women’s World Cup To Fight For Equality

-One of soccer’s most talented players, Ada Hegerberg, is sitting out the 2019 Women’s World Cup to protest the disparity in pay, conditions, and recognition between the men’s and women’s leagues.
+One of football's most talented players, Ada Hegerberg, is sitting out the 2019 Women’s World Cup to protest the disparity in pay, conditions, and recognition between the men’s and women’s leagues.

-Hegerberg has become the face of the newly launched campaign #TimeForAction organized by the Union of European Football Associations (UEFA).
+Hegerberg has become the face of the newly launched campaign #TimeForAction organised by the Union of European Football Associations (UEFA).

 Until 2017, Hegerberg played for Norway in national tournaments.
 In the summer of 2017, Hegerberg decided to stop playing for the Norwegian national team to protest the Northern Football Federation for how it treats the women’s league.
 The Norwegian Football Association (FA) have made some significant improvements, such as promising equal pay between the teams.
 They are the first FA to do so, but Hegerberg believes there is still a long way to go.
 “A lot of things need to be done to make the conditions better for women who play football,” Hegerberg told the Associated Press in an interview last year.

-“I think Ada’s decision needs to be respected,” said UEFA women’s soccer director, Nadine Kessler, to the Associated Press.
+“I think Ada’s decision needs to be respected,” said UEFA women’s football director, Nadine Kessler, to the Associated Press.
 “It’s a brave decision to consciously miss a World Cup.”

 The Norwegian Soccer Federation wants to work with Hegerberg on improving the conditions for women’s teams.
 “We are happy for this debate to raise attention and respect for women’s soccer in the world,” female sporting director and former player Lise Klaveness told the AP.
 “And I do view it as a big change-maker.
 But I just wish she was in our team.”